Bertha von Suttner: Early life

-Bertha Kinský was born on 9 June 1843 at Kinský Palace in the Obecní dvůr (cz) district of Prague.
-Her parents were the Austrian Lieutenant general (Feldmarschall-Leutnant) Franz Michael de Paula Josef Graf Kinsky von Wchinitz und Tettau (1769–1843), who died before Bertha was born at the age of 75, and Sophie Wilhelmine von Körner (1815–1884), who was more than 45 years younger than her husband.
+Bertha Kinsky was born on 9 June 1843 at Kinský Palace in the Obecní dvůr (cz) district of Prague.
+Her parents were the Austrian Lieutenant general (Feldmarschall-Leutnant) Franz Michael de Paula Josef Graf Kinsky von Wchinitz und Tettau (1769–1843), who died at the age of 75 before Bertha was born, and Sophie Wilhelmine von Körner (1815–1884), who was more than 45 years younger than her husband.

-Her father was a member of the ancient and illustrious House of Kinsky via descent from Count Wilhelm Kinsky (1574–1634), being the younger son of Count Franz Ferdinand Kinsky von Wchinitz und Tettau (1738–1806) and Princess Maria Christina Anna von und zu Liechtenstein (1741–1819), youngest but one daughter of Prince Emanuel of Liechtenstein.
-Bertha's mother came from a family that belonged to an untitled nobility of significantly lower status.
+Her father was a member of the ancient and illustrious House of Kinsky via descent from Count Wilhelm Kinsky (1574–1634), being the younger son of Count Franz Ferdinand Kinsky von Wchinitz und Tettau (1738–1806) and his wife, Princess Maria Christina Anna von und zu Liechtenstein (1741–1819), youngest but one daughter of Prince Emanuel of Liechtenstein.
+Bertha's mother came from a family that belonged to an untitled nobility of significantly lower status, their patent of nobility being of comparatively recent date.
 She was the daughter of Joseph von Körner, a captain of the cavalry in the Habsburg Imperial Army, and a distant relative of the poet Theodor Körner.
 Through her mother, Bertha was also related to Theodor Körner, Edler von Siegringen, namesake and great-nephew of the poet, who later served as the 4th President of Austria.

 Bertha faced exclusion from the Austrian high nobility due to her "mixed" descent; for instance, only those with an unblemished aristocratic pedigree going back to their great-great-grandparents were eligible for presentation at the imperial court.
 She was additionally disadvantaged because her father, as a third son, had no great estates or other financial resources to bequeath.
 Bertha was baptised at Prague's Church of Our Lady of the Snows – not a traditional choice for the aristocracy.

 Soon after Bertha's birth, her mother moved to live in Brno near Bertha's guardian, Landgrave Friedrich Michael zu Fürstenberg-Taikowitz (1793–1866).
 Bertha's older brother, Count Arthur Franz Kinsky von Wchinitz und Tettau (1827–1906), was sent to a military school at the age of six and subsequently had little contact with the family.
 In 1855, Bertha's maternal aunt Charlotte (Lotte) Büschel, née von Körner (also a widow), and her daughter Elvira joined the household.
-Elviras father had been a private scholar and her official guardian, after the death of her father, became Count Johann Carl August von Huyn (1812-1889).
+Elvira's father had been a private scholar and her official guardian, after the death of her father, became Count Johann Carl August von Huyn (1812-1889).
 She was of a similar age as Bertha and interested in intellectual pursuits, introducing her cousin to literature and philosophy.
 In addition to such studies, Bertha gained proficiency in French, Italian and English as an adolescent under the supervision of a succession of private tutors.
 She also became an accomplished amateur pianist and singer.